adisabolic/polynomial_class/README.md

 # polynomial_class
-Implemented a polynomial class with standard operators (+, -, +) and functions for finding the zero of a polynomial.
+Implemented a polynomial class in C++ with standard operators (+, -, +) and functions for finding the zero of a polynomial.